JACoW-org/docs-IPAC/docs/InvitedOrals/MCCtrackreview.md

 ![](img/abstracts_list_wo_39.png)

 and appears under MC2.
-Now, ff the MC2 Coordinator/Convener agrees, they will leave the abstract as it is.
+Now, if the MC2 Coordinator/Convener agrees, they will leave the abstract as it is.
 If he disagrees he will edit the Track List again.
+Good communication among MC coordinators will ease this task for sure.

-Coordinators/Conveners should at this stage refrain from using any other functionality.
+**Note**: *Coordinators/Conveners should at this stage refrain from using any other functionality.*